 Despite the Barracuda is just recommended and the upgrade process continues through the steps of the setup wizard, it just suddenly stops and returns to the welcome install screen.

 Setting the option innodb_file_format resolves the problem and the upgrade setup finishes successfully the upgrade from CACTI version 0.8.8 (apparently with an intermediate upgrade to CACTI version 1.2.3) to CACTI version 1.2.18.

 Probably, this option will be a mandatory MySQL option for upgrading to a newer CACTI version after 1.2.3.

 Several screenshots of recommendations and requirements for upgrading to CACTI 1.2.28

-Having a head to head version comparison to check is the main target of this article – a fast check what version the user could expect from the new (aka latest) Linux distribution.
+Having a head-to-head version comparison to check is the main target of this article – a fast check of what version the user could expect from the new (aka latest) Linux distribution.

 6.0.1 7.0.1 8.0.1 9.0.1 10.0.0